spsanderson/SQL_RAG/README.md

 ## 📄 Document Summaries for README

-Here are summaries for each specification document, suitable for individual sections in a GitHub README file.
+Here are summaries for each specification document.

 ### Functional Requirements (`1_Functional Requirements.md`)